 Overview

-Amtrak’s Vermonter operates daily between Washington, D.C., and St. Albans, Vt., with service to Philadelphia, New York City, Hartford, White River Junction and other intermediate stops.
+The Amtrak Vermonter is a daily intercity passenger rail service operating between Washington, DC, and St. Albans, VT, with service to Philadelphia, New York City, Hartford, White River Junction and other intermediate stops.

-In the western Massachusetts the Vermonter makes station stops in Springfield, Holyoke, Northampton, and Greenfield.
+In western Massachusetts, the Vermonter stops in Springfield, Holyoke, Northampton, and Greenfield.

 Station specific information can be found on these links: